 Mormonism and Female Ordination

-In early 2014, I teamed up with a group of other academics in a number of different fields (religious studies, political science, sociology, etc.) to form The Mormon Gender Issues Survey Group (here’s our website).
+In early 2014, I teamed up with a group of other academics in a number of different fields (religious studies, political science, sociology, etc.) to form The Mormon Gender Issues Survey Group.
 The purpose of this group was to study the question of female ordination in the LDS church.
-I was also interested in learning about survey methodology from other groups members and in familiarizing myself with R (the open-source statistical software).
+I was also interested in learning about survey methodology from other group members and in familiarizing myself with R (the open-source statistical software).

 We launched a Kickstarter campaign to raise money.
 We wrote a survey.
 We paid Qualtrics to administer this survey to a nationally-representative sample of Mormons.
 We then launched a longer version of the survey online on November 16th, 2014.
 More than 60,000 Mormons completed it (the final count was 91,698 survey attempts; after excluding incomplete surveys and removing duplicate submissions based on IP address, we ended up with 61,066 usable responses).
 We collected more than 5000 single-spaced pages of text in response to three optional open-ended questions at the end of the survey.